Carbonite General Enterprise Terms of Service

 (f) Subscription Renewals.

 (i) Charges for Auto-Renewing Subscription Services.
 If Customer purchases Products and Services sold on a subscription basis (a “Subscription Service”), Customer shall be billed renewal Fees on the first day of the Renewal Term and such Fees may be different than the initial subscription Fee.
 If Customer cancels a Subscription Service (as provided in Section 8, below), Customer will continue to have access to that Subscription Service through the end of the then-current Subscription Term, but Customer will not be entitled to a refund or credit for any Fees already due or paid.
-Carbonite reserves the right to change Carbonite’s Fees associated with any Subscription Service upon thirty (30) days’ advance notice.
-Customer’s continued use of Subscription Services after notice of a change to Carbonite’s Fees will constitute Customer’s agreement to such changes.
+Carbonite reserves the right to increase its Fees annually at a rate not to exceed three percent (3%) to account for CPI.
+Additionally, Carbonite may increase its Fees at a greater rate or frequency upon thirty (30) days’ advance notice.
+Customer’s continued use of Subscription Services after any change to Carbonite’s Fees will constitute Customer’s agreement to such changes.

 (ii) Maintenance of Card-On-File.
 If Customer makes an eCommerce Purchase, Customer agrees to notify Carbonite of any changes required to keep Customer’s Card-on-File information current and accurate.
 Customer’s failure to maintain its Card-On-File may result in an interruption of Customer’s use of the Products and Services.

 8. TERM AND TERMINATION